cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 The Cosmicrafts DAO treasury is the lifeblood of its operations, ensuring the sustainability and growth of the project.
 Effective treasury management is critical to balancing innovation, stability, and community engagement.

 ### Purpose of the Treasury
-The treasury exists to support the DAO’s objectives by funding initiatives, rewarding contributors, and ensuring long-term sustainability.
+The treasury exists to support the DAO's objectives by funding initiatives, rewarding contributors, and ensuring long-term sustainability.
 It serves several key purposes:
 - **Development and Innovation**: Supporting product development, research, and technological advancements.
-- **Marketing and Partnerships**: Funding campaigns, partnerships, and community-building efforts to expand Cosmicrafts’ reach.
+- **Marketing and Partnerships**: Funding campaigns, partnerships, and community-building efforts to expand Cosmicrafts' reach.
 - **Staking and Rewards**: Allocating Spiral rewards for active participants and incentivizing governance engagement.
-- **Reserves for Market Stability**: Maintaining liquidity to stabilize the token’s market value during critical events.
+- **Reserves for Market Stability**: Maintaining liquidity to stabilize the token's market value during critical events.
 - **Operational Costs**: Covering legal, administrative, and other essential operational expenses.